RunOnFlux/deploy-with-git/README.md

-# Deploy With Git — Example Apps
+# Deploy With Git: Example Apps

-A collection of minimal "Hello World" apps demonstrating how to deploy any framework to [Flux Network](https://runonflux.com) using the **Deploy With Git** feature — no CI pipelines, no Docker knowledge, no infrastructure to manage.
+A collection of minimal "Hello World" apps demonstrating how to deploy any framework to [Flux Network](https://runonflux.com) using the **Deploy With Git** feature.
+No CI pipelines, no Docker knowledge, no infrastructure to manage.

 ---